Taj-Florence/hello-world/README.md

 # hello-world
-Practice project familiarizing w Github
+Practice project familiarizing w Github.
-Marketing major trying to learn more about programming
+Marketing major trying to learn more about programming.